Grading Buffalo Sabres GM Kevyn Adams’ Draft Classes

 6th Round, 173rd Overall – Sean Keohane

 Sean Keohane was one of two long-term defensive prospects selected near the end of the draft.
 At 6-foot-4, his size is intriguing though he needs to be tougher to play against.
 He shows good range defensively and an active stick but needs more intensity.
-He will need to improve to garner an entry-level deal.
+In two seasons with Harvard, he has shown virtually no offense and seems like a longshot to get an entry-level contract.

 7th Round, 205th Overall – Norwin Panocha